LukeShu/periwinkle/INSTALL.md

 # Compilation

 First up, you have to compile the software.
+This will require a Go language compiler; 1.5 or greater; 1.4 will not work.
 There is no pre-compilation configuration; simply run

     $ make